fyang3/InTune/index.md

 ## The Curriculum

-This is a five-day curriculum with each day as follows:
+This is a six-day curriculum with each day as follows:

 * Day1: Organic Music with InTune
 * Day2: Magenta Demo1